morais90/quadro/docs/mcp.md

 Break down what needs to be built:

 ```
 I need to build user authentication.
-Use Quadro to create these tasks in MVP: JWT token generation, login endpoint, password hashing.
+Use Quadro to create these tasks in MVP:

+1. "Implement JWT token generation" - Add function to create access tokens with user claims, 1-hour expiration, and HS256 signing
+2. "Build login endpoint" - Create POST /api/auth/login that validates credentials and returns JWT token
+3. "Add password hashing" - Use bcrypt to hash passwords with salt rounds of 12 before storing in database
 ```

-Your AI creates the tasks.
+Your AI creates the tasks with detailed descriptions.
 Later when you start implementing, your AI can read those task specs to help you code.

 ### During implementation